You don’t have a ton of money to spare.

 You’re probably wondering, what is an edge?

-The elusive edge traders are talking about to start trading
+How to start trading: Understand the elusive edge traders are talking about

 An edge is when you have a set of trading rules that yields a positive expectancy over time.